CartoDB/dataservices-api/doc/demographic_functions.md

 Name | Description | Example Values
 --- | --- | ---
 point geometry | A point geometry.
-You can use the helper function, `CDB_LatLng` to quickly generate one from latitude and longitude | `CDB_LatLng(40.760410,-73.964242)`
+You can use the helper function, `carto_LatLng` to quickly generate one from latitude and longitude | `carto_LatLng(40.760410,-73.964242)`

 ### Returns